ViswasS/GDP_Group_02/README.md

 This tool is for preliminary triage and cannot replace a medical professional’s diagnosis.
 It may miss complex or non-visual symptoms and should be treated as a first step, not a final medical opinion.

+**Privacy and Security Concerns**

+Even though the model is designed for on-device inference, storing patient images and results securely is critical.
+Any misconfiguration could pose data privacy risks.

 # Success Criteria

 Early prototype successfully classifies at least 3 common skin conditions.